almanack Package API

 References

-repo_path (str) – The file path to the git repository.
+• repo_path – Path to the local Git repository.

 References